notrewd/umlfri2/README.txt

 ----------------------------------------------------------------

-If there’s an error, use:
+If there’s an error on macOS, use:

 find . -name ".DS_Store" -delete